The Darkness Beckons

-The Darkness Beckons (ISBN 0-939748-32-0) is a book about the history of UK cave diving by Martyn Farr.
+The Darkness Beckons: The History and Development of Cave Diving is a non-fiction book about the history of UK cave diving by Martyn Farr.
 It is considered the definitive work on the subject.
 Farr was a major figure in UK diving at a time when many of the original participants were still alive and available for interview.
 The first edition of the book was published in 1980.
 A second edition was published in 1991, followed by a substantially rewritten third edition on 3 July 2017.

 Awards

-In May 2018, the third edition of The Darkness Beckons was shortlisted for the 2018 Sports Book Awards in the Illustrated Book of the Year category.
+The third edition of The Darkness Beckons was shortlisted for the 2018 British Sports Book Awards in the Illustrated Book of the Year category.